-The Subordinate Resolution provides that in the event that any Series of Additional Subordinate Bonds includes provisions relating to a mandatory purchase or redemption other than as a result of scheduled Sinking Fund Installments there is filed a certificate of an Authorized Officer setting forth the terms and provisions of such mandatory purchase or redemption and the conditions under which such purchase or redemption could occur and either (i) that the debt service coverage requirements for such Bonds have been calculated on the assumption that such mandatory purchase or redemption will occur or (ii) that provisions have been included in the Series Resolution to the effect that only the scheduled payments of principal on the Subordinate Bonds to be issued and the Sinking Fund Installments with respect thereto and interest on the Subordinate Bonds of such Series will be on a parity with Outstanding Subordinate Bonds and that all other redemptions of principal as a result of such mandatory purchase or redemption the Subordinate Subordinate Payment Fund.
+The Subordinate Resolution provides that in the event that any Series of Additional Subordinate Bonds includes provisions relating to a mandatory purchase or redemption other than as a result of scheduled Sinking Fund Installments there is filed a certificate of an Authorized Officer setting forth the terms and provisions of such mandatory purchase or redemption and the conditions under which such purchase or redemption could occur and either (i) that the debt service coverage requirements for such Bonds have been calculated on the assumption that such mandatory purchase or redemption will occur or (ii) that provisions have been included in the Series Resolution to the effect that only the scheduled payments of principal on the Subordinate Bonds to be issued and the Sinking Fund Installments with respect thereto and interest on the Subordinate Bonds of such Series will be on a parity with Outstanding Subordinate Bonds and that all other redemptions of principal as a result of such mandatory purchase or redemption provisions are payable solely from the Subordinate Subordinated Payment Fund.

-The Corporation has outstanding under the General Subordinate Bond Resolution \$253.35 million of Series 2003A Variable Rate Subordinate Lien Bonds, which are insured Variable Interest Rate Subordinate Bonds in an auction rate mode, \$370.05 million of Series 2003A Variable Rate Subordinate Lien Bonds (which amount, following the Conversion Date, will decrease by \$191.665 million to \$178.385 million), which are insured Variable Interest Rate Subordinate Bonds with liquidity supported by standby bond purchase agreements and \$188.65 million of Series 2008B Variable Rate Subordinate Lien Bonds, which are Variable Interest Rate Subordinate Bonds with liquidity supported by standby bond purchase agreements.
-The Series 2003A Variable Rate Subordinate Lien Bonds remaining in the weekly mode following the Conversion Date and the Series 2008B Variable Interest Rate Subordinate Lien Bonds are subject to mandatory tender and purchase under certain circumstances.
-Provisions have been included in the Variable Rate Supplemental Subordinate Lien Bond Resolution adopted pursuant to the General Subordinate Bond Resolution and the Series Resolution authorizing the issuance of the Series 2003A Variable Rate Subordinate Lien Bonds and the Series 2008B Variable Rate Subordinate Lien Bonds meeting the foregoing requirements of the Subordinate Resolution, so that only scheduled debt service on the Series 2003A Variable Rate Subordinate Lien Bonds remaining in the weekly mode following the Conversion Date and the Series 2008B Variable Rate Subordinate Lien Bonds will be on a parity with Outstanding Subordinate Bonds and that all other redemptions of principal as a result of such mandatory purchase or redemption provisions are payable solely from the Subordinate Subordinated Payment Fund.
+The Corporation has outstanding under the General Subordinate Bond Resolution \$253.35 million of Series 2003A Variable Rate Subordinate Lien Bonds, which are insured Variable Interest Rate Subordinate Bonds in an auction rate mode, \$137.5 million of Series 2003A Variable Rate Subordinate Lien Bonds, which are insured Variable Interest Rate Subordinate Bonds with liquidity provided by standby bond purchase agreements, \$40.885 million of Series 2003A Variable Rate Subordinate Lien Bonds, which are uninsured Variable Interest Rate Subordinate Bonds with liquidity provided by a standby bond purchase agreement, and \$188.65 million of Series 2008B Variable Rate Subordinate Lien Bonds, which are uninsured Variable Interest Rate Subordinate Bonds with liquidity provided by standby bond purchase agreements.
+The Series 2003A Variable Rate Subordinate Lien Bonds and the Series 2008B Variable Interest Rate Subordinate Lien Bonds are subject to mandatory tender and purchase under certain circumstances.
+Provisions have been included in the Variable Rate Supplemental Subordinate Lien Bond Resolution adopted pursuant to the General Subordinate Bond Resolution and the respective Series Resolutions authorizing the issuance of the Series 2003A Variable Rate Subordinate Lien Bonds and the Series 2008B Variable Rate Subordinate Lien Bonds meeting the foregoing requirements of the Subordinate Resolution, so that only scheduled debt service on the Series 2003A Variable Rate Subordinate Lien Bonds and the Series 2008B Variable Rate Subordinate Lien Bonds will be on a parity with Outstanding Subordinate Bonds and that all other redemptions of principal as a result of such mandatory purchase or redemption provisions are payable solely from the Subordinate Subordinated Payment Fund.